yuxinhuang/jmeter-ppdm-maven/README.md

 JMeter PPDM is a performance testing tool for APIs.
 The tool adds a command line script to Apache JMeter to improve its automation capabilities.

 ## Quickstart
 To run JMeter PPDM, open a bash terminal and run the run.sh script.
 The script takes one argument: the name of .csv config file, which should be located inside of src/test/jmeter.
 As an example, try using **test-config.csv**.
 Basic response time metrics (min, max, avg) and the number of successful and unsuccessful requests will be displayed inside the terminal.
 All relevant test results will be found in the **target/jmeter** folder.
+You can start the GUI (which is used for editing test plans) with the Maven command *mvn jmeter:configure jmeter:gui*.

 ## Project Contents
 - **run.sh**: Bash script for running JMeter PPDM.
 The script takes one parameter: a .csv config file.
 It runs "mvn clean" once followed by "mvn install <specified parameters>" for each test in the file.
 - **pom.xml**: A POM file for running the project with Maven.
-- **src/test/jmeter**: Contains test files + configuration files
+- **src/test/jmeter/**: Contains JMeter .jmx files for running tests.
-    - **ppdm-test.jmx**: Default JMeter test file, which is designed to run with parameters passed from **test-config.csv**.
+    - - **ppdm-test.jmx**: Default JMeter test file, which is designed to run with parameters passed from **test-config.csv**.
+- **src/test/resources**: Contains configuration files, which includes template JSONs and config CSVs.
     - **.-config.csv**: Configuration files for JMeter PPDM.
 Must contain the following parameters (with headers):
         - *testNum*: Index of test.
 MUST be unique for results to be logged properly.
         - *IP*: IP of machine.